aphyr/distsys-class/README.markdown

 - Generalizes Lamport clocks to a vector of all process clocks
 - `t_i' = max(t_i, t_msg_i)`
 - For every operation, increment that process' clock in the vector
-- Provides a partial order
+- Provides a partial causal order
+  - A < B iff all A_i <= B_i, and at least one A_i < B_i
   - Specifically, given a pair of events, we can determine causal relationships
-    - Independent
-    - A in causal past of B
+    - A in causal past of B implies A < B
-    - B in causal past of A
+    - B in causal past of A implies B < A
+    - Independent otherwise
 - Pragmatically: the past is shared; the present is independent
   - Only "present", independent states need to be preserved
   - Ancestor states can be discarded